lich4/ChargeLimiter/www/help_en.md

 * For "SmartBattery" and "Predictive charging inhibit", default configuration is for most users.
 Recombination them to find the best configuration for yourself.
 * Auto inhibit inflow, DisableInflow mode is for batteries doesn't support ChargeInhibit mode, iDevice will start to consume power of battery after stopping charging if enabled.
-* Thermal simulation, same as Powercuff, the higher temperature, the less power consumption of hardware(Charger/CPU/Backlight/Radio),  poorer performance, lower charging amperage and lower charging voltage.
+* Thermal simulation, same as Powercuff, the higher temperature, the less power consumption of hardware(Charger/CPU/Backlight/Radio),  poorer performance, lower charging amperage and lower charging voltage. iOS system itself will update the staus according to actual situation, if you want to force specified value(not recommended), please enable "Lock".
+CL will be invalid if confict with other tweak with similar functionality under Jailbreak environment.
 * Peak Power, control peak power performance under low temperature or low capacity, Do not change it unless you know what you are doing.
 * Auto limit inflow, apply thermal simulation against high temperature and health dropping of the batteries losing control of Amperage.
 You can find the fitful level in this way: Start charging when current capacity below 30%(the lower capacity, the higher amperage), try to select "Advanced-Thermal simulate" level(from "Norminal" to "Heavy", the higher level, the lower amperage), the amperage will change in a few seconds.
 When you catch the acceptable amperage value, set the level to "Advanced-Auto limit inflow-Thermal simulation".
 In this case, the thermal simulate level will be set to level specified in "Advanced-Auto limit inflow-Thermal simulation" automatically when CL start charging, and will be set to default level specified in "Advanced-Thermal simulate" when CL stop charging.